ietf-wg-acme/acme/draft-ietf-acme-acme.md

 requests without an entity body are not authenticated, in particular GET requests.
-Except for the cases described in this section, if the server receives a GET request, it MUST return an error with status code 405 "Method Not Allowed" and type "malformedRequest".
+Except for the cases described in this section, if the server receives a GET request, it MUST return an error with status code 405 "Method Not Allowed" and type "malformed".

 If a client wishes to fetch a resource from the server (which would otherwise be done with a GET), then it MUST send a POST request with